module specification

 Balance of independent study and scheduled teaching activity

 Students will develop understanding and practical investigative skills based on weekly lectures, tutorials and supervised workshops.
-The teaching sessions will utilise examples/case studies as a platform for understanding basic principles related to the module.
+The teaching sessions will utilise examples/case studies as a platform for understanding foundational principles related to the module.

-• deliver content;
+• Deliver content;

-• encourage active learning;
+• Encourage active learning;

-• provide formative and summative assessments, and prompt feedback;
+• Provide formative and summative assessments, and prompt feedback;

-• enhance student engagement and learning experience.
+• Enhance student engagement and learning experience.

 Students will be encouraged to keep reflective commentaries on their learning activities and tasks that they carry out to complete their work.